zackbatist/open-archaeo/content/post/bleiglas.md

 {
   "title": "bleiglas",
   "description": ["An R package that provides functions for 3D tessellation with Voro++ and subsequent horizontal cutting of the resulting polygons for 2D plotting.
-It was developed for archaeological spatiotemporal data, but may as well be used for other three dimensional contexts.\n"], "links": {
+It was developed for archaeological spatiotemporal data, but may as well be used for other three dimensional contexts."], "links": {
     "GitHub": "https://github.com/nevrome/bleiglas"
   },